 - You need to see your doctor in the next 24 hours if your child develops any symptoms especially a fever with no other cause

-Your doctor will discuss with you any tests that may be required following a UTI.
+- Your doctor will discuss with you any tests that may be needed following a UTI.